Xy-joe/Demo-Inventory-Management-Software/Readme.md

-# Peagasus
+# DemoIMS
 ## Inventory management Software

-PGS (Pegasus) is purely a Java developed Software designed  for Inventory Stores.
+DIMS is purely a Java developed Software designed  for Inventory Stores.
 The Software features an administrator panel, cashier's view and many more

 Although it's sill being developed but i just think it's one that the entire ***Java** community might find interesting.